jlm/insanity-uploader/README.md

 Data can be drawn from the Insanity Spreadsheet which the script can parse, from the IEEE Standards myProject system which the script can log in to and query, and from the 802.1 Email reflector which the script can parse for ballot announcements.
+It then parses and uploads these to the web application, recording them as status updates and events.
+It can also parse the 802.1 document library to find the latest draft standards and create database events to record their posting.

+New events detected by the script can be posted as updates to a Slack channel.

+The maintenance
-It then parses and uploads these to the web application.
-The maintenance database is a Ruby on Rails web app which exposes a JSON API as well as a web-based user interface.
+database is a Ruby on Rails web app which exposes a JSON API as well as a web-based user interface.

 The email archive is managed using Listserv which generates an index on HTML pages.